 Time Offered: M 2:00-2:50PM/ LARC 214/ Dr. Robyne Elder

 Section 03: Biologists at Work

-Lots of students choose to major in biology because they love nature, or watching animal documentaries or medical dramas.
+Lots of students choose to major in biology because they love nature, or they love watching animal documentaries or medical dramas.
 But have you ever wondered what biologists actually do?
-In this class, we will explore the diversity of careers available to biologists, and get a glimpse of what various types of biologists do in their day-to-day work, as well as the types of interesting problems they work on.
+In this class, we will explore the diversity of careers available to biologists and get a glimpse of what various types of biologists do in their day-to-day work, as well as the types of interesting problems they work on.
 Through "Scientists At Work" videos, we will meet real-life biological researchers, and learn about the questions they are trying to answer and the methods they are using to do it.
 We will cover a broad range of biological subdisciplines, from ecology, evolution, and conservation biology, to cell biology, genetics, and disease ecology.
 Learn about how scientists are examining the effects of poaching on elephant evolution, genetically modifying mosquitos to reduce their populations, studying cell regeneration with stem cells, and much more.

 Time Offered: T 8:00-8:50AM/ LARC 213/ Dr. Megan Woltz

 Do you want to make a difference in the world?
 Do you have a passion for working with people from all walks of life?
 The Helping Others Learning community is for first-year students who want to explore careers in the helping professions.
 The faculty will lay the foundation for learning the joys of working with others to achieve a better quality of life.
 Students will develop a sense of community as they focus on using their personal strengths, begin to develop a professional helping identity, and concentrate on the fundamentals of professional writing as it relates to the helping professions.
 Students will have the opportunity to engage with the community in a service project.